 “To learn how energy is transferred from the solar wind to the magnetosphere, we need to understand what goes on in the magnetosheath, the ‘grey area’ between them,” says Lina Zafer Hadid, from the Swedish Institute of Space Physics in Uppsala, Sweden.

 Lina is the lead author of a new study that quantifies, for the first time, the role of turbulence in the magnetosheath.
 The results are published today in Physical Review Letters.

-“In the solar wind, we know that turbulence contributes to the dissipation of energy from large scales of hundreds of thousands of kilometres to smaller scales of a kilometre, where plasma particles are heated up and accelerated to higher energies,” explains co-author Fouad Sahraoui from the Laboratory of Plasma Physics in France.
+“In the solar wind, we know that turbulence contributes to the dissipation of energy from large scales of hundreds of thousands of kilometers to smaller scales of a kilometer, where plasma particles are heated up and accelerated to higher energies,” explains co-author Fouad Sahraoui from the Laboratory of Plasma Physics in France.

 “We suspected that a similar mechanism must be at play in the magnetosheath too, but we could never test it until now,” he adds.

 The magnetosheath plasma is more turbulent, home to a greater extent of density fluctuations and can be compressed to a much higher degree than the solar wind.
 As such, it is substantially more complex, and scientists have only in recent years developed the theoretical framework to study the physical processes taking place in such an environment.